 Shorter Oxford English Dictionary.
 Two volumes.
 Not portable.
 Kind of expensive.
 Surprisingly, it’s not just a subset of the OED above.
 Instead, it has its own editorial team, is updated far more often, and includes many entries and meanings missing from the OED.
 It is not as American as we would like, but it has not ignored the New World, either.

-Dictionary of American Regional English, volume I A-C, volume II D-H, volume III I-O, volume IV P-Sk, volume V Sl-Z. Belknap Press of Harvard University Press.
+Dictionary of American Regional English, volume I A-C, volume II D-H, volume III I-O, volume IV P-Sk, volume V Sl-Z. Now available in full online with regular updates via Belknap Press of Harvard University Press.
 The go-to source for regional and local American language.
 This is an incredible work of scholarship and lexicography.
 There’s nothing else like it in American English, though DARE was begun more than 100 years ago in an attempt to create a dictionary parallel to Wright’s English Dialect Dictionary.

 Historical Dictionary of American Slang, volume I A-G 1994, volume II H-O 1997.
 Alas, this serious scholarly work may never be completed, although Oxford University Press took it on in 2003.
 Now only covers through the letter O. Grant formerly served as project editor for this dictionary.
 Still, where there is coverage, it is an excellent work that is to be trusted, especially for terms predating 1980.